petterfreak/yeapp_documentation/README.md

 grunt watch
 ```

-Watches files for changes and runs tasks based on the changed files, after that your browser will be refreshed automatically.
+This watches files for changes and runs tasks based on the changed files after your browser will be refreshed automatically.

 ``` js
 grunt clean